How To Become A BetterHelp Therapist And Provide Online Therapy

 Get started

 All BetterHelp therapists must be fully licensed in their state.
-Most states’ licensing requirements dictate that therapists obtain at least a master’s degree in mental health counseling, psychology, or a related field, usually along with other forms of education and supervised clinical practice.
-Following the completion of a graduate program and the requisite hours of clinical supervision, therapists may still have to complete exams, undergo further training, and fulfill other requirements to become licensed.
+Most states’ licensing requirements require therapists to obtain at least a master’s degree in mental health counseling, psychology, or a related field, typically alongside additional education and supervised clinical practice.
+Following completion of a graduate program and the required hours of clinical supervision, therapists may still need to pass exams, complete additional training, and meet other requirements to obtain licensure.
 The following are some of the credentials of most therapists on BetterHelp today:

 • LPC: Licensed Professional Counselor